lucasparada20/tlb_generator/README.md

 In the directory `instances_datner` you will find the instances already built (and compressed) according to the commands in the `run_datner_gen.sh`.

 The data also includes the optimal solutions found by [Raviv and Kolka (2013)](https://www.tandfonline.com/doi/full/10.1080/0740817X.2013.770186?needAccess=true#d1e263).
 Upon calling the code, the generator will print them with the name of `targets_{city_name}{1or2}.txt`.
 Note that `targets_boston1.txt` will print out empty, as the authors in Datner et al., (2017) do not provide the solution in the data.
-To see this, check the output of the following code snippet:
+To see this, check the output of the following code snippet in `Load.cpp`:

 ```C
 //Print output from .mat files